The Fourth Plinth for W4

 Submit your artwork

-This work of art will change in December 2019
+This work of art will change in spring 2020

-A new work will be chosen and will be displayed for 6 months.
+A new work will be chosen by public vote and will be displayed for 6 months.
 What should come next?
 You decide.